xpack/web-jekyll/pages/core/xpm/cli/list.md

 ## Description

-This command lists the packages installed in the project located in the current folder or installed in the global repository.
+This command lists the packages installed in the project located in the current folder or installed in the global storage.

 Example: